Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 Expiry Date

-Industrial design property expires within five years and can only be renewed twice - a maximum of 15 years.
+Industrial design property expires within five years and can only be renewed twice, for a maximum of 15 years.

 Design (Layout Or Circuit) Protections In Vietnam